Joop Böckling

-Joop Böckling (born 3 November 1955, in Amsterdam) is a retired Dutch footballer who played as a forward.
+Joop Böckling (born 3 November 1955, in Amsterdam) is a Dutch retired footballer who played as a forward.

 Club career

 He played the large part of his career for Haarlem for whom he scored a then record-equaling fastest goal of the Eredivisie after only 10 seconds in October 1981 against MVV.
 He also played in the 1982–83 UEFA Cup match away at Moscow Spartak which became known as the Luzhniki disaster.(Report) In 2007, he played in a remembrance game with former Haarlem players against former Spartak players.

 He later played for Volendam, Sparta and Eindhoven.